 The serial interface parameters menu contains parameters which determine the operation of the serial interface.
-These controls only apply to baths fitted with the serial interface.
 The parameters in the menu are - BAUD rate, sample period, duplex mode, and linefeed.

-8.12.1 Baud Rate
+8.9.1 Baud Rate

 The baud rate is the first parameter in the menu.
 The baud rate setting determines the serial communications transmission rate.